Xilinx/Vitis-Tutorials/Vitis_HLS/Feature_Tutorials/01-using_code_analyzer/README.md

 #### Pipelining `loop3` and new analysis

-Let's try to improve the performance of `loop3` by using a pipeline pragma on the innermost-loop: on the graph, right click on the process and select “goto source”, this brings you to the call site.
+Let's try to improve the performance of `loop3` by using a pipeline pragma on the innermost-loop: on the graph, right click on the process and select "goto source", this brings you to the call site.

 ![Code Analyzer process loop3 goto source](./images/CA_process_loop3_goto_source.png "Code Analyzer process loop3 goto source")